pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 </script>
 ```

-This way, the script in `js/admin.js` can add/remove a channel and publish a message when a hashtag is turned on/off:
+This way, the script in `js/admin.js` can add or remove a channel and publish a message when a hashtag is turned on/off:
 ```javascript
 $(document).ready(function() {